World Geographical Scheme for Recording Plant Distributions: Levels 3 and 4: areas and basic recording units

 Levels 3 and 4 are identified by letter codes.
 Three letter codes are used for Level 3; e.g. "NWG" stands for New Guinea.
 Where the Level 3 area is subdivided into Level 4 "basic recording units", a two letter code is appended; thus "NWG-IJ" represents Irian Jaya, the Indonesian part of New Guinea.
 Where the Level 3 area is not subdivided, "OO" may be added to create a five letter code to show that the Level 4 unit is identical to the Level 3 area.
 Thus "BIS" represents the Bismarck Archipelago at Level 3.
 This area is not subdivided, so "BIS-OO" can be used to represent it at Level 4.
 As an example, the complete division of the Level 2 Papuasia region is shown below.

 Usage

-Organizations and works using the scheme include the International Union for Conservation of Nature (IUCN), the Germplasm Resources Information Network (GRIN), and the World Checklist of Selected Plant Families (WCSP), published by Kew.
+Organizations and works using the scheme include the International Union for Conservation of Nature (IUCN), the Germplasm Resources Information Network (GRIN), and the World Checklist of Vascular Plants, which supports Plants of the World Online, published by Kew.

 Thus in the GRIN Taxonomy for Plants database, the distribution of Magnolia grandiflora is given in terms of WGSRPD botanical continents and regions as: